Align & Invert: Solving Inverse Problems with Diffusion and Flow-based Models via Representation Alignment: Proposed Approach

-where $\lambda > 0$ controls the strength of the additional guidance term.
-Here, the first term enforces measurement consistency, the second term corresponds to the unconditional prior and the last term acts as an additional semantic regularizer encouraging alignment with $c_{\text{proxy}}$ in the DINOv2 feature space.
+where \(h_t = \textsc{DiffEnc}(x_t,t)\) denotes the intermediate diffusion representation and \(\lambda > 0\) controls the strength of the alignment term.
+The likelihood \(p(y \mid x_t)\) enforces measurement consistency, while \(p_t(x_t)\) corresponds to the unconditional prior induced by the generative model.
+The \textsc{Repa} term defined in Eq.~\eqref{eq:6} encourages alignment between the diffusion representation of \(x_t\) and the proxy DINOv2 features, thereby biasing the sampling process toward semantically consistent reconstructions.

-\textbf{Representation Alignment term.} Let us express the flow- or diffusion-based model as $u_\theta = G_1 \circ (G_2(x_t,t))$, and denote $h_t^{[n]}=G_2^{[n]}(x_t,t)$ the $n$-th patch feature extracted from the diffusion model’s hidden state $h_t$ at timestep $t$.
-Following the training loss of $\textsc{Repa}$ in eq. (\ref{eq:6}), we approximate the gradient of the representation likelihood term with a sum of cosine similarities between patch embeddings:

-where $g_\phi$ is a projection head mapping the model's features into the DINOv2 feature-space (Section \ref{sec:rep_align}).
-When incorporated into the sampling objective, the term in eq. (\ref{eq:representation_alignment}) encourages the intermediate representations of the model to align with \(c_{\text{proxy}}\), i.e., the DINOv2 representation of \(\hat{x}_0\) .

 \textbf{On the selection of $c_{\text{proxy}}$.} To address the fact that representation alignment~\citep{yu2024repa} is not directly applicable to inverse problems where the ground-truth image is unavailable at inference time, we construct $c_{\text{proxy}}$ from an approximate reconstruction.
-When the measurement $y$ lies in the image domain, we simply use $f_{\text{DINOv2}}(y)$.
-Otherwise, we form a proxy using the best denoised estimate available at timestep~$t$, namely $f_{\text{DINOv2}}(\mathbb{E}[x_0 \mid x_t])$.
-In both cases, we rely on the robustness of pretrained DINOv2 features, which as shown in our experiments remain stable under the degradations present in super-resolution and deblurring tasks.
+We initialize the proxy using the DINOv2 features of the available observation and, as the reverse diffusion process progresses and the reconstruction becomes more informative, we gradually replace this proxy with the features of the model’s current denoised estimate, namely \(f_{\text{DINOv2}}(\mathbb{E}[x_0 \mid x_t])\).
+In both cases, we rely on the robustness of pretrained DINOv2 features, which, as shown in our experiments, remain stable under the degradations present in super-resolution and deblurring tasks.
 An ablation in Appendix~\ref{sec:dino_rob} quantifies the reliability of this proxy across tasks.
+We further compare against alternative encoders, such as CLIP~\cite{radford2021learning}, in Appendix~\ref{subseq:CLIP}, where DINOv2 consistently yields improved performance.
+We also examine the behavior of the method across a broader range of degradation levels in Appendix~\ref{subsec:severe_deg}, where the proxy-based alignment remains effective even in more challenging settings.